 Chris Willatt, owner of Denver-based cleaning company Alpine Maids, prefers gift cards for employee holiday gifting.
 The trick is knowing how – and where –to buy them.

 “Find a card with a multiplier on your rewards on certain purchases,” says Willatt.
-His card of choice is Ink Business Cash Credit Card, which offers 5 percent back on the first $25,000 in combined purchases at office supply stores and on internet, cable and phone services each year.
+His card of choice is the Ink Business Cash Credit Card, which offers 5 percent back on the first $25,000 in combined purchases at office supply stores and on internet, cable and phone services each year.

 “Buying gift cards from an office supply store will earn you five times the rewards and you can gift the cards,” he says.